Overview of figure generation using the Illustration Editor

 2) Set up illustration layout

 The illustration layout is the arrangement of plots by dimensions, or experimental variables.
-Each specific variable within a dimension is called a Sample tag.
-Dimensions can be positioned in the illustration by rows, columns, or tables.
-Within each dimension, Sample tags can be selected and arranged in desired order.
+Each specific category within a dimension is called a sample tag.
+Dimensions can be positioned in the illustration by rows, columns or tables.
+Within each dimension, sample tags can be selected and arranged in desired order.
 There are multiple ways to configure the illustration layout to generate the desired plot layout:

 For any or all possible positions in the illustration (Rows/Overlaid, Columns, Tables), select which dimension to populate that position.
 By clicking the Add dimension menu, a dropdown will appear with all the dimensions that you have annotated in your experiment.
 If you have not yet annotated a dimension you would like to use, click Add dimension, then Enable another dimension.
-The Add experiment dimensions menu will show the pre-defined dimensions available, or you can click Define a custom dimension, to define another dimension with any name and custom icon.
+You will be redirected to the Sample Tag Manager to define other dimensions.

 To configure this layout from a new illustration using the Layout Settings menu: